 In my classes, students will learn how to safely use a sewing machine and will work their way through a series of fun projects that build their confidence and give them a basic foundation in sewing skills.
 All materials are included in this classes, but students are welcomed and encourage to bring their own fabrics if they would like more personal choice for a project.
 Projects for beginners include items such as a pillow, tote bag, PJ shorts or simple skirt, stuffed animals, and more.

-Schedule update: I’m currently teaching on Tuesday and Thursdays at Oyster Adams Bilingual (upper campus) this fall, and with private students on Wednesday afternoons and some Fridays.
-Mondays and every other Friday are possible for afternoon classes.
+Schedule update: I’m currently teaching on Mondays, Tuesday and Thursdays at Oyster Adams Bilingual (upper campus) this fall, and with private students on Wednesday afternoons and some Fridays.
+Some Wednesdays and Fridays are possible for afternoon classes or lessons.

 For children who are homeschooled, sewing classes can be a great way to augment their learning in many areas, especially artistic development, math comprehension, and spacial learning.
 I work closely with parents to help identify the learning goals for each child and can develop fun, project-based lessons that get their creative sides going and also reinforce academic concepts you may be working on in other areas.
 If you have a child or a group of children who are interested in classes, please contact me for more information on scheduling options and availability.
 I can accommodate up to four students at a time in my space.
 Pricing for small groups is typically similar to my after school classes ($180 for six 90 minute classes), but I can also work with you to develop a schedule and price structure that fits your needs and budget.